freenas/freenas-docs/userguide/storage.rst

 Subsequent replications will take far less time, as only the modified data will be replicated.

-The "Begin" and "End" times can be used to create a window of time where replication occurs.
+The :guilabel:`Begin` and :guilabel:`End` times can be used to create a window of time where replication occurs.
 The default times allow replication to occur at any time of the day a snapshot occurs.
 Change these times if snapshot tasks are scheduled during office hours but the replication itself should occur after office hours.
-For the "End" time, consider how long replication will take so that it finishes before the next day's office hours begin.
+For the :guilabel:`End` time, consider how long replication will take so that it finishes before the next day's office hours begin.

 After the replication task is saved, *PUSH* will immediately attempt to replicate its latest snapshot to *PULL*.
-If the replication is successful, the snapshot will appear in the :menuselection:`Storage --> Snapshots` tab of *PULL*.
-Also, the "Last snapshot sent to remote side" and "Status" fields of
-:menuselection:`Storage --> Snapshots`
+If the replication is successful, the snapshot appears in the :menuselection:`Storage --> Snapshots` tab of *PULL*.
+Also, the :guilabel:`Last snapshot sent to remote side` and :guilabel:`Status` fields of :menuselection:`Storage --> Snapshots` on *PUSH* indicate when the last snapshot was successfully sent to that :guilabel:`Remote Hostname`.
+If the snapshot is not replicated, refer to
-on *PUSH* will indicate when the last snapshot was successfully sent to that "Remote Hostname".
-If the snapshot is not replicated, refer to :ref:`Troubleshooting Replication` for troubleshooting tips.
+:ref:`Troubleshooting Replication` for troubleshooting tips.